 In addition to furthering the education and professional tracks of those on the project, the research was fruitful.
 The team has identified multiple Francisella proteins that are acetylated and look to be important in Francisella’s ability to infect hosts.
 To share the research, a poster was presented at the American Society for Microbiology meeting on biofilms and the manuscript has been submitted for potential publication.

-While, van Hoek notes there is still much more to be researched with regard to the Francisella bacterium, which causes human disease in the US and in Europe, she credits the 4-VA grant for delivering these important results, and making such positive effects on the people and the science.
-Van Hoek continues to study important questions of Francisella biology, such as which proteins are secreted by this bacterium and how they are exported.
+While van Hoek notes there is still much more to be investigated with regard to the Francisella bacterium, which causes human disease in the US and in Europe, she credits the 4-VA@Mason grant for delivering these important results, and making such positive effects on the people and the science. van Hoek continues to study important questions of Francisella biology, such as which proteins are secreted by this bacterium and how they are exported.
 In fact, van Hoek and Nelson are now at work on another 4-VA collaborative research project on this very subject “Secreted Proteins of Francisella – a new understanding.”
 Stay tuned!